MolSSI-Education/gpu_programming_intermediate/_episodes/01-introduction.md

 Here, `count` bytes from the memory address pointed to by the pointer variable `src` is copied to the memory location pointed to by `symbol` residing in the constant or global memory space.
 The `cudaMemcpyToSymbol()` is [synchronous](https://docs.nvidia.com/cuda/cuda-runtime-api/api-sync-behavior.html#api-sync-behavior__memcpy-sync) with respect to the host in most cases.
-Constant memory is cached using a dedicated per-SM constant cache space.
+Constant memory is cached using a dedicated per-SM constant cache space and is best used in uniform read operations where each thread in a warp accesses the same memory address.

 #### 2.2.5.
 Texture Memory

+Similar to the constant memory, the texture memory is also cached per-SM through read-only cache which supports hardware filtering such as performing floating-point interpolation as part of the data load process.
+Contrary to the constant cache where the accessed data is usually small and read uniformly by the threads in a warp, the read-only cache is more suitable for the scattered data access on larger data sets.
+The texture memory is designed to benefit for the 2-dimensional spatial locality.
+Therefore, the best performance can be expected from texture memory when the accessed data is 2-dimensional.
+Note that depending on the application, the expected performance from texture memory might be lower than that of the global memory.

 #### 2.2.6.
 Global Memory